Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 - Credential-light; many trainers hold a 7-week online certification with no ongoing education requirement

 For a 25-year-old seeking hypertrophy with no prior injuries or health conditions, this model may suffice.
-For anyone else—particularly professionals 40+, GLP-1 patients, those with chronic pain or autoimmune conditions, or anyone seeking measurable body recomposition—it underperforms.
+For anyone else—particularly professionals 40+, GLP-1 members, those with chronic pain or autoimmune conditions, or anyone seeking measurable body recomposition—it underperforms.

-Special Case: Personal Training for GLP-1 Patients
+Special Case: Personal Training for GLP-1 Members

-Clients on semaglutide (Ozempic, Wegovy) or tirzepatide (Mounjaro, Zepbound) face a unique training challenge: rapid fat loss coupled with accelerated lean muscle loss if training is not optimized.
+Members on semaglutide (Ozempic, Wegovy) or tirzepatide (Mounjaro, Zepbound) face a unique training challenge: rapid fat loss coupled with accelerated lean muscle loss if training is not optimized.

 Standard gym trainers typically lack awareness of GLP-1 physiology.
 Evidence-based trainers at Wellness Elite Fitness understand that: